codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

 /*  order from highest-order term to lowest-order term.
 UARTs transmit   */ /*  characters in order from LSB to MSB.
-By storing the CRC this way,    */ /*  we hand it to the UART in the order low-byte to high-byte; the UART   */ /*  sends each low-bit to hight-bit; and the result is transmission bit   */ /*  by bit from highest- to lowest-order term without requiring any bit   */ /*  shuffling on our part.
+By storing the CRC this way,    */ /*  we hand it to the UART in the order low-byte to high-byte; the UART   */ /*  sends each low-bit to high-bit; and the result is transmission bit   */ /*  by bit from highest- to lowest-order term without requiring any bit   */ /*  shuffling on our part.
 Reception works similarly.                    */ /*                                                                        */